 It was to be twenty years before we returned to the licensed trade, when we took on the lease of the Triton Inn in the lovely picturesque village of Brantingham, near Brough in East Yorkshire, and quite close to our native Hull.

 The Triton is a huge country pub with a ballroom.
 It could seat 170 at a time for food.
 We built the trade and pretty soon could do over 700 full meals on our busiest days - we had a team of up to 29 staff though!
 We had eight very happy years there and finally sold the business to a local family in August 2013.

 We then got a great offer and so switched to William Younger's Inns, a part of the then giant Scottish & Newcastle brewery.
-We did several relief manager stretches,including a memorable time at the Roebuck on Richmond Hill, next door to Mick Jagger's house.
+We did several relief manager stretches,including a memorable time at the Roebuck on Richmond Hill, where our next doors were Mick Jagger and Jerry Hall!